Community reeling after mass shooting inside Capital Gazette newsroom

-The suspect, whom law enforcement sources named as Jarrod Warren Ramos, allegedly walked into the newspaper office at 888 Bestgate Road in Annapolis with a shotgun and fatally shot four journalists and a sales assistant.
+The suspect, Jarrod Ramos, allegedly walked into the newspaper office at 888 Bestgate Road in Annapolis with a shotgun and fatally shot four journalists and a sales assistant.

 Cyphers said he heard yelling and then more gunshots.